← All Articles

 Best for: Sales-focused teams, visual deal pipelines, straightforward workflows.

-Singapore context: Popular among sales-driven businesses and recruitment agencies in Singapore.
-Good local support available.
+Singapore context: Popular among sales-driven businesses and recruitment agencies here.

 5. Microsoft Dynamics 365 Sales

-Best for: Organisations already in Microsoft ecosystem, large teams needing deep integration.
+Best for: Organisations already deep in the Microsoft ecosystem.

 Custom CRM: The Alternative Path

-For some Singapore SMEs, off-the-shelf CRM solutions don't quite fit.
-Your business might need specific workflows, industry-specific features, or deep integration with existing systems.
-This is where building a custom CRM becomes worthwhile.
+For some Singapore SMEs, off-the-shelf CRMs don't quite fit.
+Your business might have specific workflows, industry-specific features, or deep integration needs with existing systems.

 How to Choose: A Decision Framework